jupyterlab/lumino/docs/source/migration.md

   return empty();
 }

-const iterable = counter();
+// This is how a client would use the `counter()` function. const iterable = counter();
 flagged = true;
 console.log(Array.from(iterable)); // [1, 2, 3, 4.
 5]
 ```

-Both are _correct_, but depending on your use case, one may be more appropriate than the other.
-Crucially, the two implementations are _not_ identical.
+In these two examples, the client code that consumes `counter()` is identical.
+But the results are different.
+Both implementations are _correct_, but depending on your use case, one may be more appropriate than the other.
+The important thing to consider is that the two implementations are _not_ identical and yield different results.

 ### Use `Array.from(...)` sparingly